-Crowdfunding is a booming trend.
 Asking others for a little financial help when you’re facing life’s more trying circumstances is nothing new, but the internet has put a whole new spin on the practice.
 Sites like GoFundMe, Kickstarter, GiveForward, and Crowdfunder make it possible to help others by simply tapping your phone.
-In fact, since its inception, GoFundMe has reportedly had over 50 million donors give more than $5 billion.
+In fact, GoFundMe has reportedly had more than 50 million donors, who have raised more than $5 billion, since its inception.

 Of course, the Internal Revenue Service (IRS) perks up whenever money changes hands, so it’s natural to ask: Do you have to pay taxes on this money when it starts pouring in?
 It all depends on whether the money is given to you out of the goodness of someone’s heart or because you provided something in exchange.

-The IRS didn’t really get around to addressing the issue of crowdfunding until 2016 when it issued Information Letter 2016-0036.
+The IRS didn’t really get around to addressing the issue of crowdfunding until 2016, when it issued Information Letter 2016-0036.
 The letter doesn’t specifically create new provisions for how to handle crowdfunded money, but it does point to some factors that could help people determine whether the donations fall under another section of the Internal Revenue Code (IRC).
-It comes down to an interpretation of other IRC rules.
+It comes down to an interpretation of those IRC rules.

 The main takeaway of the letter is that donations are only taxable income if donors receive something in exchange for their donation, like a service or product.
 If not, they’re nontaxable gifts as long as you’re a private individual and not a business.

-The general rule is that the crowdfunding website must report distributions made to the organizer of the crowdfunding campaign—who then presumably turns the money over to the campaign’s beneficiary—on IRS Form 1099-K. Both the IRS and the organizer receive a copy of the form if more than $20,000 is involved and more than 200 transactions were made during the calendar year.
+If the donations surpass an IRS threshold, then the crowdfunding website must report distributions made to the organizer of the crowdfunding campaign—who then turns the money over to the campaign’s beneficiary—on IRS Form 1099-K. Those thresholds are more than $20,000 and more than 200 transactions during a calendar year.

 Receiving a 1099-K doesn’t automatically mean the funds are reportable as income or that the money will be taxed.
-It comes down to the nature of the fundraising campaign and whether the donor receives anything for the money they donated.
+It still comes down to the nature of the fundraising campaign and whether the donor receives anything for the money they donated.

-There’s fundraising—and then there’s fundraising.
-For example, maybe Joe and Mary lost their home and possessions after a catastrophic home fire.
-They have two young children and don’t know where to turn because insurance won’t cover the full extent of their losses or medical expenses.
+Suppose Joe and Mary lost their home and possessions after a catastrophic home fire.
+They have two young children and don’t know where to turn, because insurance won’t cover the full extent of their losses or medical expenses.

-Assuming that Joe, Mary, and her sister didn’t give any of these 201 people anything in exchange for their money, the $30,000 can be considered a gift and is therefore not subject to taxes paid by the receivers of the gift.
+Assuming that Joe, Mary, and the family didn’t give any of these 201 people anything in exchange for their money, the $30,000 can be considered a gift.
+It isn’t subject to taxes paid by the receivers of the gift.

 The IRS had this to say about gifts in Information Letter 2002-0112 on April 15, 2002:

-The situation changes if Mary’s sister gives some good or service in exchange for the public’s donations.
-Now she—or maybe Mary and Joe—might be expected to report any profits from the donations (minus expenses related to the good or service) as income.
+The situation changes if Mary’s sister gives some good or service in exchange for donations.
+If so, then she—or maybe Mary and Joe—might be expected to report any profits from the donations (minus expenses related to the rewards) as income.

 The IRS says: